Bancor launches a cryptocurrency wallet that converts instantly between tokens

 Following its record-breaking ICO, Bancor is currently on track to hit all its milestones in 2018.

 “We’ve achieved our goal of shipping the Bancor Wallet in the first quarter of 2018,” Benartzi said.
-“And we are releasing fiat Integration this week, ahead of schedule, enabling fiat-to-crypto buying with any major credit card directly from the wallet.
+“And we are releasing fiat integration this week, ahead of schedule, enabling fiat-to-crypto buying with any major credit card directly from the wallet.
 This is a major bridge into the ecosystem for new participants.”

-The Bancor Wallet will only deliver on its promise, however, if Bancor continues to build its network of tokens and ensure each of those is live and instantly convertible.
+The Bancor Wallet will only deliver on its promise if Bancor continues to build its network of tokens and ensure each of those is live and instantly convertible.

 “Bancor is now focused on adding more tokens to the Bancor Network and, in turn, to the Bancor Wallet,” Benartzi said.
 “Each token that joins the Bancor Network by integrating the Bancor Protocol becomes instantly interchangeable for any integrated token directly from within the Bancor Wallet, as well as any wallet that adds support for the protocol.”

-The Bancor network’s growth, therefore, needs to keep up if it is going to become the de-facto standard for mobile wallets and instant conversions.
+The Bancor network needs to keep up if it is going to become the de-facto standard for mobile wallets and instant conversions.

-“Today 65 tokens are live on the Bancor Network, up from 20 in January, including heavily traded coins like Ethereum and EOS,” Benartzi said.
-“Meanwhile, daily conversion volume recently surpassed IDEX and EtherDelta, making Bancor the largest decentralized solution for token conversions in the world.
+“Today, 65 tokens are live on the Bancor Network, up from 20 in January, including heavily traded coins like Ethereum and EOS,” Benartzi said.
+“Meanwhile, daily conversion volume recently surpassed IDEX and EtherDelta, making Bancor the largest decentralized solution for token conversions in the world.”

 Bancor Wallet users can open accounts using an email address, Telegram, WeChat, or Facebook Messenger.